Jerzy Vetulani: 2006–2017: Towards popular science

 Since 2014, he has been supporting auctions of the Great Orchestra of Christmas Charity; he devoted for auctions signed books and the opportunity to meet him at coffee or dinner.
 In 2015 and 2017 he was in the Honorary Committee of the Parada Równości (Equality Parade, pride parade held in Warsaw).
 Following the rule of Law and Justice party in Poland he sharply criticized their reforms, expressing his support for some of the actions undertaken by the Committee for the Defence of Democracy; he participated in the protest against taking over public media by the ruling party in January 2016, saying that he “had the fantastic atmosphere of the event: in spite of the January chill – the crowds of old and young full of energy, each step you meet a friend (...).
 The event had both high civic and social value”, although he kept certain criticism to the form of the protest.
 Invited by students, he participated in the protest on the Main Market Square in Kraków in January 2017.
 He also supported Black Protest, what he manifested by simply wearing black clothes.
-In November 2016, an exhibition of photographs by Adam Golc from Vetulani's eightieth birthday party, that Vetulani organized in his home hosting at once around one hundred and eighty people, was opened at the Galeria Olympia.
-During Vetulani's party, Golec portrayed the guests in a specially prepared mini-studio, on the background painted by Iwona Siwek-Front.
+In November 2016, an exhibition of photographs by Adam Golec from Vetulani's eightieth birthday party, that Vetulani organized in his home hosting at once around one hundred and eighty people, was opened at the Galeria Olympia.
+During the party, Golec portrayed the participants in a specially prepared mini-studio, on the background painted by Iwona Siwek-Front.